24/7 call for a free consultation 212-300-5196

 Import Export Business Criminal Case: When Federal Agents Come Knocking

-The HSI agent standing in you’re warehouse doesn’t care that you’ve been in buisness for 20 years.
+The HSI agent standing in your warehouse doesn’t care that you’ve been in business for 20 years.
 They don’t care that you thought your customs broker was handling everything correctly.
-They care about the $2.3 million in undervalued shipments there audit uncovered—and wether your facing 10 years in federal prison.
+They care about the $2.3 million in undervalued shipments their audit uncovered—and whether you’re facing 10 years in federal prison.
 Your spouse is calling.
 Your employees are watching.
-The agent is asking if you want to “cooperate” or if you need to “call someone.”
-You got maybe 72 hours to make the decision that determines if you walk away with a fine or spend the next decade behind bars.
+The agent is asking whether you want to “cooperate” or “call someone.”
+You’ve got maybe 72 hours to make the decision that determines if you walk away with a fine or spend the next decade behind bars.

 Here’s what actually happens when your import/export business becomes a federal criminal case, which agencies are involved, and the critical decisions you face right now.